NATIONAL PTSD AWARENESS DAY | JUNE 27

-National PTSD Awareness Day is observed annually on June 27.
-This is a day to recognize the effects post-traumatic stress has on the lives of those affected by it.
+Each year on June 27th, National PTSD Awareness Day recognizes the effects post-traumatic stress has on the lives of those impacted by it.

-Reach out to someone you know who suffers from PTSD.
+Reach out to someone you know who struggles with PTSD.
 Let them know you care and are there to help.
-Learn more about PTSD at NIMH.
+Learn more about PTSD at NIMH or VA.gov.
 Use #NationalPTSDAwarenessDay to share on social media.

 The United States Senate established PTSD Awareness Day in 2010 following then-Sen. Kent Conrad’s efforts to designate a day of awareness as a tribute to Army Staff Sgt.
-Joe Biel of the North Dakota National Guard, Davison said.
+Joe Biel of the North Dakota National Guard.
 Biel suffered from PTSD and took his life in April 2007 after returning to North Dakota following his second tour of duty in the Iraq War.

 Biel’s birthday, June 27th, was chosen to mark PTSD Awareness Day and honor his memory.